Aiven-Labs/kafka-streams-example/README.md

 - `OUTPUT_TOPIC` - the output topic name. **This is optional** and defaults to `logistics_data_delivered`.

+It sources the `setup_auth.sh` script which:
-It puts the contents of the `CA_PEM_CONTENTS`, `SERVICE_CERT_CONTENTS` and `SERVICE_KEY_CONTENTS` environemnt variables into files of the appropriate name in a directory called `certs`.
-It then uses `openssl` to create a key store, and `keytool` to create a trust store.
-For both it uses a password generated with `openssl`.
-Note that this means that the password does not leave the container.
+*  puts the contents of the `CA_PEM_CONTENTS`, `SERVICE_CERT_CONTENTS` and
+   `SERVICE_KEY_CONTENTS` environemnt variables into files of the appropriate name in a directory called `certs`
+* generates a password using `openssl`
+* uses `openssl` to create a key store with that password
+* uses `keytool` to create a trust store with that password

+Note creating the password inside the script means that the password does not leave the container.

-Finally it runs the fat Java JAR with the necessary arguments.
+Finally the `run_filter.sh` script  runs the fat Java JAR with the necessary arguments.

 ## Running the container